 AshEL is the founder of Earth Amplified, a rap group dedicated to dropping bars about food justice and corporate vultures that keep people sick and harm the environment.
 He tours with big names like Bassnectar, Erykah Badu, and Damian Marley to spread his message.
 He’s a member of Hip Hop is Green where he feeds vegan meals to poor youth.
 His company, Urban Farmacy, works to build vertical urban farms in the hood.
 He’s also the co-founder of United Roots, a green youth center for underserved kids in Oakland.

 At a young age, Sa-Roc linked diet to disease and decided to let go of animal products forever.
 Later in her rap career, the lack of food education in her hood made her want to take action.
 She’s working with Stic in Hip Hop is Green movement to spread awareness to the importance of veganism.
 She believes it’s important for hip hop to heal their communities and the world through music and education.

-In 2016, YG went vegan.
+In 2016, YG joined other vegan rappers.
 In an interview with The Breakfast Club, he explained he was noticing the people around him getting sick with cancer and dying.
 He linked processed foods to illness and made a choice to embrace a vegan diet.
 In honor of his close vegan friend Nipsey Hussle, YG donated half of “4Real 4Real” proceeds to Nipsey’s family.